What does RUSMP's Summer Campus Program offer today's teachers?

 - Lectures and colloquia by distinguished visiting mathematics educators

-- Rice University graduate credit
+- Rice University graduate credit (dependent on grant funding)

 - Gifted and Talented credit

-The Summer Campus Program is a rigorous professional development program in mathematics content and pedagogy for Houston-area K-12 teachers.
-Master Teachers who have demonstrated teaching techniques consistent with RUSMP's philosophy provide instruction in the Campus Program.
+The Summer Campus Program is a rigorous professional development program in mathematics content and pedagogy for K-12 teachers.
+Master Teachers who have demonstrated teaching techniques consistent with RUSMP's philosophy provide instruction in the program.
 Master Teachers model teaching advocated by the National Council of Teachers of Mathematics (NCTM) Standards under the guidance of RUSMP's personnel.
 Participants take part in an active approach to learning mathematics by participating in concept-based learning activities with emphasis on motivation, applications, and problem solving.

 Dr. Anne Papakonstantinou, Director